 (3) The party on whom a notice is served under paragraph (2) must within 4 days after service of the notice serve on the party giving the notice a notice stating a time within 7 days after the service thereof at which the documents or such of them as he does not object to produce, may be inspected at the place specified in the notice, and stating which, if any, of the documents he objects to produce and the grounds of his objection.

-(4) Subject to Rule 9, inspection under this Rule shall be made at the office of the solicitor for the party producing the documents or if the party appears in person at an office not more than 3 kilometres from the Court at Perth, or in the case of bankers’ books or other books of account or books in constant use for the purpose of any trade or business, at their usual place of custody.
+(4) Subject to Rule 9, inspection under this Rule shall be made at the office of the solicitor for the party producing the documents or if the party appears in person at a place that is reasonable for the purpose or in the case of bankers’ books or other books of account or books in constant use for the purpose of any trade or business, at their usual place of custody.

 (5) The party making the inspection shall be entitled to make copies of any documents produced for inspection under this Rule.

 [Rule 8 amended in Gazette 7 Dec 1973 p.
 4489; 28 Oct 1996 p.
-5678.]
+5678; 21 Feb 2007 p.
+536.]

 8A.
 Procedure on discovery